Richard Photo Lab’s Matte Scale for Photographic Prints

-Matte photographic papers are awesome—they have a high-end feel, they make skin tones look epic, they’re a little bit silky to the touch.
+Professional quality matte photo papers are awesome!
+They have a high-end feel, they make skin tones look epic, and they’re a little bit silky to the touch.
 But, have you ever noticed that from print lab to print lab, and from brand to brand, the definition of “matte” is different?
 The problem with the term “matte” is that it is a totally subjective and relative term.

 The most notable ratings on this scale are between Kodak and Fuji matte papers.
 Kodak matte provides what Richard would describe as a "flat gloss" appearance, while Fuji matte has a finish that's pretty much shine-free.

 Notice that our pearl paper is missing from the scale?
 That's because the "iridescent" nature of this paper puts it in a different world when it comes to describing the finish.
 It's not really necessary to rate their matte-factor; this paper is absolutely 100% glossy, no doubt about it!

 Learn more about all the available options for Richard's high quality Photo Prints!